pjain199/Data-Structures/README.md

 # Data-Structures
-1. Expression.java: Takes in in variables and arrays to evaluates expression
+1. Expression.java: Takes in in variables and arrays and evaluates mathematicial expression
 2. Friends.java: Finds shortest path between friends in a graph data structure